 Lori Anne Ferrell holds a joint appointment in Early Modern History and Literature.
-Her research, which has been transdisciplinary since her undergraduate education, concentrates on the effect religious and political change had on early modern texts--theological, literary, theatrical, and practical--in the turbulent century before the outbreak of civil war in Britain.
+Her research concentrates on the effect religious and political change had on early modern texts--theological, literary, theatrical, and practical--in the turbulent century before the outbreak of civil war in Britain.

-At CGU Ferrell advises the concentration in Early Modern Studies.
-She encourages transdisciplinary enrollment in her courses, which include The Shakespeare Seminar, classes on Sidney, Spenser, Donne, Milton, early modern theatre, book and printing history, and the English Bible (for the English Department); on Reformation Europe, Tudor-Stuart British History, Post-reformation England, and Colonial America (for the History Department).
-She studied with Los Angeles's repertory Shakespeare company Theatricum Botanicum, and has introduced aspects of that training into her courses on early modern English theater.
+Professor Ferrell advises the concentration in Early Modern Studies.
+Her courses include The Shakespeare Seminar, classes on Sidney, Spenser, Donne, Milton, early modern theatre, book and printing history, and the English Bible (for the English Department); Reformation Europe, Tudor-Stuart British History, Historical Fiction, Post-reformation England, and Colonial America (for the History Department).
+She studied with L.A.'s repertory Shakespeare company, Theatricum Botanicum, and has introduced aspects of that training into her courses on early modern English theater.

 The Bible and the People.
 New Haven: Yale University Press, 2008.